zzye-projects/LittleLemonDjango/README.md

 ### Category Endpoints
 Get is available to any authenticated user.
 The other methods are only available to authenticated superusers/admin.
 #### User/api/category
 * Get: Gets list of all categories.
+List can be filtered, ordered, and paginated.
 * Post: Adds new category.
 Required payload field(s): slug, title.
 #### /api/category/{categoryId}
 * Get: Gets the single category.